 ‘With the ateliers, we have made a dedicated place for the children to be creative and expressive, and we’re finding that their engagement in those spaces is more intense.’

-– Mrs Leanne Zammit, Head of Early Education, John Paul College.
+– Leanne Zammit, Head of Early Education, John Paul College.

 John Paul College

 Overall Winner, Learning Environments Australasian Awards for Excellence in Education Design, 2020